 The middle of Wales, the highlands of Scotland and many of our rural counties are sparsely populated, thus the main hospital can mean a long journey and with restricted public transport, travelling to and from a hospital appointment in one day can be impossible.

 Whilst many e-health solutions have been devised with clinical needs in mind, some are also enabling residents in these remote communities to access healthcare more easily.
-The Ultraprep range of products, where the link can be emailed through to the patient wherever they are, ensures patients needing to be operated on, won’t face delays to their treatment due to problems obtaining an up to date and accurate health record.
+The Ultraprep range of products, where the link can be emailed through to the patient wherever they are, ensures patients needing to be operated on, won’t face delays to their treatment due to problems obtaining an up to date and accurate preoperative assessment.

 In future, living remotely won’t automatically create problems with accessing quality healthcare.
 Solutions such as the Ultramed range of products, enabling patients to maintain their own healthcare record, will help reduce the need to attend hospital other than for direct treatment.
 So the vision of equal access to healthcare for all, regardless of where you live, looks like becoming a reality in the very near future.